AbbasSk2004/react-real-estate-admin-panel/README.md

 ### `npm start`

-Runs the app in development mode on port 5000.\
+Runs the app in development mode on port 5000.
 Open [http://localhost:5000](http://localhost:5000) to view it in your browser.

 ### `npm run build`

-Builds the app for production to the `build` folder, optimized for best performance.
+Builds the app for production into the `build` folder.

 ### `npm test`

-Launches the test runner in interactive watch mode.
+Runs the test suite in watch mode.

 ### `npm run dev`

-Runs the frontend only (same as `npm start`).
+Starts the frontend development server.

 ## Deployment

-This project is configured for easy deployment on Netlify with the included `netlify.toml` configuration.
+The project is configured for deployment on Netlify using the included `netlify.toml` configuration.

 ## Screenshots

 ![Dashboard](public/img/dashboard-screenshot.jpg)
-*Dashboard with analytics overview*
+*Executive dashboard with performance insights*

 ![Property Management](public/img/properties-screenshot.jpg)
 *Property management interface*